hamogu/doc/source/index.rst

 ================================

 .. note::
-   MARX 5.1 will be released in spring 2015.
-The current version 5.0 should be used for proposal preparation.
+   MARX 5.1 was be released in April 2015.
+This release includes significant updates to the Chandra calibration files.
+See :ref:`installing` for installation instructions.

 |marx| is a suite of programs created and maintained by the
 `MIT/CXC/HETG group <http://space.mit.edu/cxc/>`_ group and is designed